RIPAGlobal/scimitar/README.md

 ## Limitations

 ### Specification versus implementation

-* The `name` complex type of a User has `givenName` and `familyName` fields which [the RFC 7643 core schema](https://tools.ietf.org/html/rfc7643#section-8.7.1) describes as optional.
-Scimitar marks these as required, in the belief that most user synchronisation scenarios between clients and a Scimitar-based provider would require at least those names for basic user management on the provider side, in conjunction with the in-spec-required `userName` field.
-That's only if the whole `name` type is given at all - at the top level, this itself remains optional per spec, but if you're going to bother specifying names at all, Scimitar wants at least those two pieces of data.

 * Several complex types for User contain the same set of `value`, `display`, `type` and `primary` fields, all used in synonymous ways.